Beyond Gradient Descent

 For the simple choices

-and linear local approximations
+and local, linear approximations

 we have the update rules